kubernetes/enhancements/keps/sig-storage/3751-volume-attributes-class/README.md

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?

-Using this feature may result in non-negligible increase of resource usage IF customers batch modify many volumes at once and increase default external-resizer `--workers`, `-kube-api-burst`, and `-kube-api-qps` options.
+Using this feature may result in non-negligible increase of resource usage IF customers batch modify many volumes at once and CSI Controller Pod has high API Priority.
 - external-resizer CPU and memory will see a non-negligible increase if users increased the number of concurrent operations via the `--workers` flag.
 We follow the strategy of sharing that limit between `ControllerExpandVolume` and `ControllerModifyVolume` RPCs, similar to how external-provisioner functions.
-- If users increased the default `-kube-api-burst` and `-kube-api-qps` of their external-resizer container, the API-Server may see a spike of CPU when processing these changes
+- The API-Server may see a spike of CPU when processing relevant changes.

 Stress tests will determine increase in resource usage at varying amounts of concurrent volume modifications.